heroku/cowboy/manual/cowboyku_rest.md

 > The full list of methods known by the server should be
 > returned, regardless of their use in the resource.
 >
-> The default value lists the methods Cowboy knows and
+> The default value lists the methods Cowboyku knows and
-> implement in `cowboy_rest`.
+> implement in `cowboyku_rest`.
 >
 > Methods are case sensitive.
 Standard methods are always uppercase.